 Welcome teachers and student campaigners!
 We are so happy to see how many schools and universities are getting involved in Moose Hide Campaign Day this year.
-Here you will find more information about youth workshops, teacher resources and our art/video project challenge.
+Here you will find more information about youth workshops, teacher resources from the 2021 Moose Hide Campaign Day.

 Our workshops are pre-recorded and designed to easily fit into teachers’ schedules, while appealing to various age groups.
 Please feel free to preview all the workshops to find the one that best fits your classroom community, or work your way through all of them over the coming weeks and months.